 Cooking times may differ from your previous oven.
+Check that you are using the recommended temperatures and shelf positions.

-Check that you are using the recommended temperatures and shelf positions - see the oven cooking guide.
+See the oven cooking guide section of the instructions.
 The oven control settings and cooking times are intended to be used only as a guide.

 Individual tastes may require the temperature to be altered either way, to get the results you want.
+Try cooking at a higher or lower temperature setting.